brentgroves/status/2024/week13.md

 ## Report System App Chain

 Consists of the following small apps which are each dedicated to one purpose.
 These apps are running in Kubernetes and relying on open source software which is also running in a kubernetes cluster.
+This system accepts report requests from both a stand-alone web app and a Microsoft teams app.

+- rs_teams: teams app which collect customer report requests and gives status
+- rs_requestor: web app which collects customer report requests and gives status
 - rs_oidc: identifies the user using OpenID.
 - rs_oauth: redirect endpoint which changes OAuth code for an access token
 - rs_credential: uses OAuth client credential flow to keep an Microsoft Graph access token refreshed for use by other apps.
-- rs_teams: collect customer requests and status
 - rs_etl: runs etl scripts
 - rs_store: stores result set with id and params in the object database.
 - rs_excel: creates excel